nxp-imx-support/nxp-cst-signer/README.md

 ### Sign images using hardware backed cryptographic keys "--pkcs11"
 This introduces a few changes to nxp-cst--signer for secure hardware signing.
 This code is experimental, and has been tested with AHAB mimx9352, iMX.8MP, and i.MX8MN.
+Have not tested with fastboot on i.MX8MP or i.MX8MN.

 Steps required
 - Works currently on linux